Minoan horns or feathers (c.1700 BC) Both horns and feathers speak of divine judgement.

 Looking again at the chart above, note a close connection between the ancient Egyptian and the North Cushitic Beja.
 The Beja (Arabic: البجا) live in parts of Sudan, Egypt and the Horn of Africa.
 Their name comes from the ancient Egyptian word for meteroric iron - bja (metal from heaven), and they were/are metalworkers.
 Beja corresponds to the Sanskrit word bija, meaning semen or seed.

 We also know, as did these ancient peoples, that there is a relationship between solar events and the winds on earth.
-This is expressed in the Egyptian ankh, the equivalent to the Canaanite Y. In ancient Nile monuments Hathor-Meri and deified rulers are often shown holding an ankh to someone's lips, offering them The Breath of Life or The Ruach (Wind/Breath) of God.
+This is expressed in the Egyptian ankh.
+In ancient Nile monuments Hathor is often shown holding an ankh to someone's lips, offering them the animating Breath of Life or the Ruach (Wind/Breath) of God.

 The Agadez Cross (left) is crafted by the Inadan smiths of Niger and symbolizes the same sense of divine blessing and appointment.
 It is equivalent to the Canaanite Y and to the Egyptian ankh.
 All three are solar symbols.

-This common solar symbolism suggests that the scripts and cultural perceptions of the Nilo-Saharans, the ancient Egyptians, the Canaanites and the Beja share a point of origin in the Sahara when it was wet enough to sustain many peoples and herds.
-This also appears to be the point of origin of Messianic expectation.
+This common solar symbolism suggests that the scripts and cultural perceptions of the Nilo-Saharans, the ancient Egyptians, the Canaanites, and the Mesopotamians share a point of origin, probably the Nile Valley.
+This also appears to be the point of origin of Messianic expectation long before the emergence of Judaism.

-Related reading: Boats and Cows of the Nilo-Saharans; A Tent for the Sun; Iron Seeds From Heaven; The Aleph as Ox Head; Celestial Symbols that Speak of God; The Virgin Mary's Horite Ancestry; Who is Jesus?; Who Were the Wise Men?
+Related reading: The Canaanite Y and the Phaistos Disk; Boats and Cows of the Nilo-Saharans; A Tent for the Sun; Iron Seeds From Heaven; The Aleph as Ox Head; Celestial Symbols that Speak of God; The Virgin Mary's Horite Ancestry; Who is Jesus?; Who Were the Wise Men?; The Ra-Horus-Hathor Narrative